-Any sexual touching that occurs without consent and which does not fall within the definition of sexual violence.
-Examples of other non-consensual sexual contact may include the following: genital or oral-genital contact not involving penetration; contact with breasts, buttocks, or genital area, including over clothing; removing the clothing of another person; and kissing.
+Any sexual touching that occurs without consent other than non-consensual sexual penetration or forceful non-consensual sexual contact.
+Examples of other non-violent sexual contact may include the following: genital or oral-genital contact not involving penetration; contact with breasts, buttocks, or genital area, including over clothing; removing the clothing of another person; and kissing.